8 surprising ways to use text message marketing

 If you have a new product or service that you’re launching, text message marketing is a great way to get the word out.

 To make the text stand out, you can include a photo or emojis.
-But if you want to make sure text subscribers feel special, you can offer exclusive pre-orders, for example.
+But if you want to make sure subscribers feel special, you can offer exclusive pre-orders, for example.

 Remind customers about abandoned carts